 The beginning is loose and experimental building up texture and establishing movement.
 The materials I use are varied.
 Some hold marks, others glide with transparency.
-I often forage, picking up tools that Mother Nature, or humans beings, have left me.
+On walks I pick up mark making tools to use in my work.
 I cart them back to my studio, lay them out, and wait to see how they want to be used.

 The mid journey is a process where my thoughts, hands, and body are equal partners.The methods and marks often match the pace of my thinking.
 Some days slow and thoughtful.
 Others energized and spontaneous .
-It is this tactile way of communicating on canvas that liberates the relentless creative curiosity in me.
+It is this tactile way of communicating on canvas that tells my story.

 In the end I seek to take the viewer on the journey with me.
 Where shards of the beginning are visible in the final piece.
 A slight mapping of the process.
 The finished work is an energetic push and pull of movement and color.

 A painting invites you, and sometimes provokes you, into the world of the painter.... welcome

 Vicki Vinton is an American painter and sculptor living and working in rural Pennsylvania.

 Vinton began her undergraduate work at the University of Denver where she majored in art and philosophy.
 She continued her studies at the Philadelphia Academy of Fine Arts, studying the figure with Bruce Samuelson and color theory with Murray Dessner.
 In 1985, she was selected as one of the first residents of The Vermont Studio School.